Table of Contents

 Dopamine and Motivation

 Researchers have long known that the neurotransmitter dopamine is involved in pleasure and reward.
 More dopamine in your brain results in feelings of greater pleasure.
-And the presence of dopamine in your brain pushes you to seek this ‘reward’ of pleasure.
+And the presence of dopamine in your brain push you to seek this ‘reward’ of pleasure.

 But researchers have recently discovered that dopamine also regulates motivation.